The Great Barrier Reef is popularly known to be planet Earth’s most extensive coral reef system.

 Nevertheless, the Great Barrier Reef is also home to some of the predators of the ocean world.

-Saltwater crocodiles can be found living amongst the mangrove and salt marshes towards the coast near the reef.
+Saltwater crocodiles found living amongst the mangrove and salt marshes towards the coast near the reef.

 Nesting has never been reported in the area, and the saltwater crocodile population in the Great Barrier Reef tends to be wide ranged – but very low density.

 Around 125 species of shark, stingray and chimaera also live on the reef.
-Five thousand species of mollusc have been noted to exist in the area – including the giant clam.
+Five thousand species of mollusc exist in the area – including the giant clam.

-215 species of birds which visit the Great Barrier Reef and nest on some of the islands.
+Two hundred fifteen species of birds visit the Great Barrier Reef and nest on some of the Great Barrier Reef many islands.

 Of these, included is the white-bellied sea eagle, one of the 1.7 million birds which come to the area to use the sites as breeding groups.